raganwald/raganwald.github.com/_posts/2018-03-03-reflections.md

 Armed with this, we can look for `[INNER]` in any state description.
 If we don't find one, the state is going to be whatever we construct for our `stateObject`.

-But if we do find an `[INNER]`, we will recursively construct a state machine from its description, but have its protptype be the `stateObject` we have constructed.
+But if we do find an `[INNER]`, we will recursively construct a state machine from its description, but have its prototype be the `stateObject` we have constructed.
 And our state is going to be the inner state machine:

 ```javascript
 function HierarchalStateMachine (description, prototype = Object.prototype) {